thefrontside/bigtest/website/docs/interactors/3-locators-filters-actions.md

 A typical user identifies a button by the words printed across it, so in this example they would consider a button with the word 'Submit' on it as the "Submit" button.
 Interactors use locators to make that connection.

 What is going on behind the scenes?
-Just like the user, the built-in Button interactor provided by BigTest looks for a button with "Submit" on it.
-It uses [element.innerText](https://github.com/thefrontside/interactors/blob/v0/packages/html/src/definitions/button.ts#L11) to find the match.
+Just like the user, the predefined Button interactor looks for a button with "Submit" on it.
+It uses [element.innerText](https://github.com/thefrontside/interactors/blob/main/packages/html/src/definitions/button.ts#L11) to find the match.
 Or to put it another way, `Button('Submit')` returns a button element whose `element.innerText` is equal to `Submit`.

 ### The locator is optional